PhDJsandboxaq/draft-joseph-batch-signatures/draft-ietf-batch-signatures.md

 The computational complexity of unkeyed and symmetric cryptography is known to be significantly lower than asymmetric cryptography.
-Indeed, hash functions, stream or block ciphers typically require between a few cycles~\cite{aes-ni} to a few hundred cycles~\cite{gueron2012parallelizing}, whereas key establishment and digital signature primitives require between tens of thousands to hundreds of millions of cycles~\cite{djb2018supercop}.
+Indeed, hash functions, stream or block ciphers typically require between a few cycles {{AES-NI}} to a few hundred cycles {{GUE2012PARALLEL}}, whereas key establishment and digital signature primitives require between tens of thousands to hundreds of millions of cycles {{SUPERCOP}}.
 In situations where a substantial volume of signatures must be handled -- e.g.~a Hardware Security Module (HSM) renewing a large set of short-lived certificates or a load balancer terminating a large number of TLS connections per second -- this may pose serious limitations